 The projects were acquired by map designation following a compilation of all the information available from the MENR.
 Field reconnaissance work will be carried out during the upcoming summer field season to further validate the copper-gold potential of both projects.
-The Company plans to either sell its interest in the project or identify a partner to pursue exploration work on the projects.
+The Company is carrying a surface exploration program in the fall of 2019 and plans to either sell its interest in the project or identify a partner to pursue exploration work on the project.